fingerprintjs/broyster/contributing.md

 ## Continuous Integration

 If you add CI, remember to set `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` as secrets.
-A simple GitHub Actions step can:
+Example GitHub Actions:

 ```yaml
 - run: bun run build